druglogics/ags-paper/docs/index.md

 - Execute the [bootstrap_models_drabme.sh](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/bootstrap_models_drabme.sh) inside the `druglogics-synergy/ags_cascade_2.0` directory.
 Changing appropriately the `config` file to have `synergy_method: bliss`.
 The bootstrap configuration consists of $20$ batches, each one consisting of a sample of $100$ randomly selected models from the model directory pool.
+- Use the script [random_model_boot.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/random_model_boot.R) to tidy the data from the simulations.

-The results of the simulations executed via the above scripts are all stored in the **`random_model_bootstrap.tar.gz`** file of the Zenodo dataset.
+The results of the simulations are stored in the **`random_model_bootstrap.tar.gz`** file of the Zenodo dataset.

 ## Parameterization Bootstrap {-}